-The process of clinical probation will include:
+The process of Performance Improvement Contract-K/S will include:

 - 1. Identification of clinical objectives that are not being met. - 2.
 Development of measurable and attainable clinical outcomes with completion date(s). - 3.
 Outcomes designed to assist the student in performance improvement resulting in satisfactory clinical evaluation ratings. - 4.
-A clinical probation document signed by both the clinical faculty and student. - 5.
-Responsibility by the student for improving his or her performance to meet the outcomes set forth in the clinical probation document by the predetermined completion date in order to pass clinical.
+Follow-up meetings to support student success, will be arranged and documented by Clinical Instructor and/or Lead Faculty. - 5.
+Completion of the PIC-K/S requires signatures of both the Lead Faculty and the student. - 6.
+The student is responsible for improving their performance meeting the outcomes set forth in the PIC-K/S document by the predetermined completion date in order to pass clinical.

-Being placed on clinical probation is not a requirement for either passing or failing a clinical and/or course.
-It is possible for a student to receive a failure in clinical without having previously been placed on probation.
-Failure of clinical results in failure of the course per Clinical Failure Policy.
+The PIC-K/S document is not a requirement for either passing or failing a clinical and/or course.
+Failure in a clinical course is not dependent on being placed on a PIC K/S. Failure of clinical results in failure of the course per Clinical Failure Policy.

-Rationale: Clinical probation is an invaluable tool to assist the student to achieve success with appropriate evaluation and remediation of his or her performance.
+Rationale: The PIC-K/S document is an invaluable tool to assist the student to achieve success with appropriate evaluation and remediation of his or her performance.